eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 At the application level, readers and writers need not be aware of each other.
-The reading application, now designated as application Subscriber polls the data reader periodically until a writing application, designated as application Publisher, provides the required data into the shared Topic, namely ``HelloWorldData_Msg``.
+The reading application, now designated as application Subscriber, polls the data reader periodically until a writing application, designated as application Publisher,
+provides the required data into the shared Topic, namely ``HelloWorldData_Msg``.

 The data type is described using the OMG IDL.